-In our opinion, the mobile computer manufacturer and AIDC service provider that leverages the cloud will lead the way into the future and be rewarded with market-share for their for foresight.
+In our opinion, the mobile computer manufacturer and AIDC service provider that leverages the cloud will lead the way into the future and be rewarded with market-share for their foresight.

-The AIDC Cloud administrator will have one or more AIDC task for their authorized mobile app-users to accomplish (we call those tasks ‘Services’).
+The AIDC Cloud administrator will have one or more AIDC tasks for their authorized mobile app-users to accomplish (we call those tasks ‘Services’).
 They use a web-based wizard to configure the mobile app to capture, collect and connect the resulting data exactly as necessary to accomplish the intended task.

 Once the administrator has created these Services, they need to assign them to app-users for use in the field.
 They create unique app usernames (often an email address) with passwords and then email those app-users their credentials.